A study of muon-electron elastic scattering in a test beam

-The use of the simulation of background channels, like $\mu e^+e^-$, will provide the right way to understand the level and the shape of this background.\\ To this end, the implementation of a more comprehensive simulation of the muon electromagnetic interactions in GEANT4 to better estimate the level and the behaviour of background remaining in the signal region is necessary.
+The use of the simulation of background channels, like $\mu e^+e^-$, will provide the right way to understand the level and the shape of this background.\\ To this end, the implementation of a more detailed and precise simulation of the muon electromagnetic interactions in GEANT4 is necessary.

 Finally, we compare the ratio of number of events in two different angular regions after the different selection cuts.
 The two angular regions are defined as $\theta_e < 5$ mrad and $15 < \theta_e < 20$ mrad.
-These regions are chosen in view of the fact that, in a dedicated high precision experiment \cite{Muone2019} to measure the hadronic contribution to the running of $\alpha$, the small angular region will be where these corrections would appear.
+These regions are chosen in view of the fact that, in a dedicated high precision experiment \cite{Muone2019}, to measure the hadronic contribution to the running of $\alpha$, the small angular region will be where these corrections would appear.
 Given the low event statistics collected in this test beam measurement, present results provide only preliminary and rough information.
 The comparison of measured event yields to LO MonteCarlo simulation is given in table~\ref{ratios}.
 The large statistical uncertainties in the measured data make it difficult and premature to draw conclusions regarding the level of agreement.